ryuukumar/Get-Waifu/README.md

 # Get-Waifu
 PowerShell code to pull all sorts of media off websites, reliably, and in the best possible quality.

+**UPDATE:** After a certain billionaire decided to overhaul Twitter's code, it broke my code and now Twitter downloads will not work.
+I'll work on this as soon as I have the time to.

 ## Disclaimer
 This is a script in its VERY early stages.
 I *cannot* guarantee this working on ANY other setup than mine.
 If you really, *really* want this to work on your PC, ping me incase setup goes wrong.